tweag/chainsail/docs/tempered-distributions-family.md

 ## Separate Boltzmann distributions for likelihood and prior
 In Bayesian inference, we have `p(x|D) ∝ p(D|x) * p(x)` with `~` denoting proportionality.
-`p(x|D)` is the posterior distribution and usually what a RESAAS user wants to sample.
+`p(x|D)` is the posterior distribution and usually what a Chainsail user wants to sample.
 It is proportional to the product of likelihood function `p(D|x) =: L(x)` and prior `p(x)`.
 Now, in case of really bad luck, not only the likelihood might give rise to multimodality, but the prior itself is already multimodal.
 For these cases, we can introduce a two-dimensional Replica Exchange schedule with two inverse temperatures `lambda` and `beta`.